port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 #### Access the bucket's definition from Port

-You may have noticed that even though we updated the service's IaC file URL, it still leads to a non-existent page.
-This is because our new resource does not exist in the repository yet, let's take care of that:
+You may have noticed that even though we updated the service's `Resource definitions` URL, it still leads to a non-existent page.
+This is because we do not have any resources in the repository yet, let's take care of that:

 1. Merge the pull-request.
 2. Go to the entity page of the service that you executed the action for:

 <img src='/img/guides/iacEntityAfterAction.png' width='50%' />

-3. Click on the IaC file link to access the definition of your new resource.
+3. Click on the `Resource definitions` link to access the service's resources.

 All done!
 You can now create resources for your services directly from Port 💪🏽